stankowalczyk/restful-lifx/README.md

 ## Disclaimer

 This project uses [node-LIFX](https://www.npmjs.com/package/node-lifx) in order to facilitate communication with LIFX bulbs.
-This project not affiliated by any parties involved with [node-LIFX](https://www.npmjs.com/package/node-lifx).
+This project not affiliated with [node-LIFX](https://www.npmjs.com/package/node-lifx).
 This project is not affiliated with [LiFi Labs, the makers of LIFX](http://www.lifx.com/pages/about).

 ## Endpoints